VaibhavDoesCode/Stock-market-prediction-/README.md

-Here's a description you can use for your Stock Market Prediction App on GitHub, including emojis to make it more engaging:

 📈 Stock Market Prediction App by Vaibhav 🧑‍💻
 Welcome to the Stock Market Prediction App! 🚀 This application uses Python and machine learning techniques to predict stock price trends based on historical data.